 This post may or may not contain affiliate links, meaning if you happen to click on one I might earn a little bit of dinero at no extra cost to you.
 And you’ll get a warm fuzzy feeling inside for helping to keep the site alive.
 Go you!

-If there are two things I took away from my trip to Krakow last January it’s that 1) I could win a pierogi eating competition, hands down! and 2) Weekend breaks are pretty alright.
-Which, coming from someone who has always preferred throwing as few things in a backpack as possible and setting off for as long as her bank account would allow, is pretty high praise.
+If there are two things I took away from my 3 days in Krakow it’s that 1) I could win a pierogi eating competition, hands down! and 2) Weekend breaks are pretty alright.
+Which, coming from someone who has always preferred throwing as few things in a backpack as possible and setting off for as long as her bank account would allow, is saying something.

-In hindsight, I wish I had more than just three days in Krakow.
-It’s safe to say, I fell in love with the city.
+In hindsight I wish I had more than just three days in Krakow.
+It’s safe to say that I truly fell in love with the city.
 It was gorgeous, it was welcoming, it had great food and, best of all, it was affordable.
 And I say that in an “I only spent about £50 for the whole weekend” kind of way.

 I had a blast and managed to squeeze so much into a relatively short three days.
-Based on that, here’s my three-day itinerary on what to do in Krakow:
+Based on that, here’s my three-day itinerary for what to do in Krakow on a budget:

 Day One: Everything you absolutely can’t miss

 You know when you first mention you’re going on a trip somewhere, and then your best friend, grandma and next-door neighbour Dave all suddenly become experts on the city, giving you a list the length of your arm about things you absolutely can’t miss?

 My advice for Krakow?
 Squeeze it all in on the first day.
 All the main sites are so close together that if you only have 3 days in Krakow, you’d be better off fitting it all together.